vavardan/OCI-DNS-view/Deployment.md

 &nbsp;

 ## **Overview**
 This guide provides the steps for the configuration and deployment of Private DNS on the existing Hub & Spoke aritcheture with the choosen Hub model.
+It will deploy the highlithed components in the below architecture diagram, on top of existing/already deployed Hub & Spoke architecture.

 The DNS configuration consist of the following objects - to be added and adjusted:

-- 1st object: NSG attached to Listener in Hub VCN
+---

+**Configuration objects for Hub VCN:**

+- 1st object: NSG (Network Security Group) configuration, which then is attached to the HUB DNS Listener.
+This allows required Ingress and Egress traffic for DNS communication with Spoke DNS Forwarders.

                             "NSG-FRA-LZP-HUB-DNS-KEY": {
                                 "display_name": "nsg-fra-lzp-hub-dns",